binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 ```

 :::info
-`app_id = 1089` is just for testing purposes, please update it with your own app_id when releasing your application on a production environment. please check [this guide](/docs/setting-up-a-deriv-application) to create a new app for yourself.
+`app_id = 1089` is just for testing purposes.
+Please update it with your own app_id when releasing your application on a production environment.
+Please check [this guide](/docs/setting-up-a-deriv-application) to create a new app for yourself.
 :::

-At this point we are connected to the `websocket server`.
+At this point, we are connected to the `WebSocket server`.
 But, we do not receive any data.
 To send or receive data, we have to `subscribe` to <a href="https://developer.mozilla.org/en-US/docs/Web/API/WebSocket#events" target="_blank">websocket events</a>.

-Generally we have 4 events on `websockets connections`:
+Generally, we have 4 events on `WebSocket connections`:

 - **close**:
   Fired when a connection with a WebSocket is closed.
-Also available via the onclose property
+Also available via the onclose property.
 - **open**:
   Fired when a connection with a WebSocket is opened.
 Also available via the onopen property.
 - **message**: